 Total – 1000 ALL

-Grand Total: 500 USD
+Grand Total – 500 USD

 Yep, USD, not ALL.
-I exchanged that exact amount, and only had a few Albanian coins left with me at the end of the trip, perhaps around 400 ALL combined.
+I exchanged this exact amount of USD, and only had a few Albanian coins left with me at the end of the trip, perhaps around 400 ALL combined.
 Remember that this is for two people so I would argue that 250 USD would be plenty for just one.
 Skimping on museums and some more expensive options we ate in could easily bring that down to 200 USD.
 Always opting for budget meals and not drinking booze at all could mean that you may end up spending as low as 150 USD.
 I am sure that there are ways to cheapen that further, perhaps by relying on byrektores and supermarkets for most of your dietary needs, and spending nothing on transportation etc. but I guess this much “cheapening” is already quite enough for most travellers out there.

 At the end of the day, it would not be a mistake to call Albania as a cheap country.
 It may not be the cheapest out there, but for the quality that you get for your cash, it most certainly is a “bang for your buck” sort of destination.
 You should not fear much about travelling to Albania if you are short on cash, and in all honesty, airfare will be the biggest of your worries if you do not have access to a leisure (cheap) airline from your city.
 In our case, we paid more for our airfare and accommodation combined than all the spending we ever did in Albania, and for shorter trips I am afraid that this ratio could get even worse… In short, if you have the time for it, Albania is a perfect destination to go for a medium to long period of time, especially if you can stay in a cheap accommodation like a hostel.